HaitianLiang/StatORCH/README.md

 - The demo and reported-result snapshot are intentionally separated.
 - Optional deep TTA / discovery tools are represented by explicit adapter contracts unless their model dependencies are installed; no unavailable method is silently faked.

-## Upload to GitHub

-See [`docs/github_upload.md`](docs/github_upload.md) for GitHub Desktop and command-line steps.

-## Citation

-See `CITATION.cff`.
-Replace the anonymous placeholder metadata with the final paper metadata before public release.

-## License

-No open-source license is selected in this package.
-Choose and add the intended license before public release; see `LICENSE_NOT_SET.md`.